as00r-dev/rock-paper-scissor-odin/README.md

 ### Installing

-In order to play, just clone this repo, and run `index.html` on any browser or just go to this link :-
+In order to play, just clone this repo, and run `index.html` on any browser or just go to this link to check live version:- https://as00r-dev.github.io/rock-paper-scissor-odin/

 ### Folder structure